 MDWM – Message Decoder to Wishbone Master

 WTME – Wishbone To Message Encoder

+WM – Wishbone Master

+WS – Wishbone Slave

+VESA - Video Electronics Standards Association

+ROI - Region Of Interest

 General Description

 The system would set an FPGA component by data stored in FLASH when power is turned on.
 This would allow the same FPGA with the same burning file to be handy in a variety of applications.
 Data stored in FLASH memory would configure registers that set the mode of operation of units.
 Data reading and writing to FLASH would be done with a MATLAB based GUI.
 The GUI would also have debugging capabilities.